laboo/hpdr/docs/source/algorithm.rst

 But it turned out to be much harder than I thought.
 The code I've written to build a date range is pretty dense.
 The line of attack I settled on is indirect.
 But it was the best I could come up with.

-Is there a simpler, recursive algorithm?
+Is there a simpler, perhaps recursive, algorithm?
 I didn't see it.